-Different types of mortar rake are available for different power tools.
-Likewise; there are different accessories for power tools and mortar rakes.
 Mortar rakes can be bought as part of a starter kit or individually.
 Which to choose is looked at in closer detail below.

 Mortar raking starter kits

-Mortar raking starter kits are designed to aid you in the removal of mortar.
 The components of a mortar raking starter kit are designed to fit onto your existing angle grinder and give you everything you need to get started.

 From then on, all you should need to purchase are the replacement mortar rakes.
 Whether you need to do this will depend upon the extent of the work that you intend to carry out.